Title 1 Resources

 Goal 1: Improve academic achievement for all students.

-Goal 2: Reading: Kindergarten students will meet reading expectations (Proficient) on iReady & G-Kids Assessment.
+Goal 2: Reading: Kindergarten students will meet reading expectations (Proficient) on Amira & G-Kids Assessments.
+First grade students will meet reading expectations (Proficient) on Amira Assessment.

-Goal 3: Math: Kindergarten students will meet math expectations (Proficient) on iReady & G-Kids Assessment.
+Goal 3: Math: Kindergarten students will meet math expectations (Proficient) on MAP & G-Kids Assessments.
+First grade students will meet math expectations (Proficient) on MAP Assessment.

 PARENT AND FAMILY ENGAGEMENT